 The same issue of Veritas features an article on PSYOP in Colombia by Robert W. Jones Jr. Some of his comments are:

 For many years U.S. PSYOP had provided support to the U.S. Embassy in Bogota through the auspices of the Overt Peacetime Psychological Operations Program (OP3) U.S PSYOP support was limited to counter-drug operations By 1992, the main component for U.S. PSYOP was the Military Information Support team (MIST)

 In 1997 Occidental petroleum lobbied Congress for help [against oil pipeline attacks].
-A 7th Special Forces Group reinforced company trained the Columbian 18th Brigade to protect the pipeline counter insurgency radio programs were developed and broadcast After 9/11, under expanded authority, PSYOP could now assist not only the Columbian National Police, but also the Army, in the fight against narco-terrorists The MIST now changed its name to PSYOP Support Element (PSE), but later changed back to MIST in 2006.
+A 7th Special Forces Group reinforced company trained the Colombian 18th Brigade to protect the pipeline counter insurgency radio programs were developed and broadcast After 9/11, under expanded authority, PSYOP could now assist not only the Colombian National Police, but also the Army, in the fight against narco-terrorists The MIST now changed its name to PSYOP Support Element (PSE), but later changed back to MIST in 2006.

 The Colombians now have their own PSYOP unit, the Groupo Especial de Operaciones Sicologicas (Psychological Operations Special Group).
 Each Army division headquarters is equipped with a tactical development center with a computer workstation and print risograph machine.